elasoudani123/stm32-industrial-conveyor/README.md

 # STM32-Based Industrial Conveyor Control System

-> Independent Embedded Systems Project — Legacy PLC Analysis & Microcontroller-Based Modernization
+> Independent Embedded Systems Project
 ## Overview

 This project explores the analysis and modernization of an existing industrial conveyor control system.